[PDF] Feminism Unmodified - eBooks Review

 Release Date : 1989

-Toward A Feminist Theory Of The State written by Catharine A. MacKinnon and has been published by Harvard University Press this book supported file pdf, txt, epub, kindle and other format this book has been release on 1989 with Feminism categories.
+Toward A Feminist Theory Of The State written by Catharine A. MacKinnon and has been published by Harvard University Press this book supported file pdf, txt, epub, kindle and other format this book has been release on 1989 with Philosophy categories.

-Presents the author's analysis of politics, sexuality and the law from the perspective of women.
-Using the debate over Marxism and feminism as a point of departure, MacKinnon develops a theory of gender centred on sexual subordination and applies it to the State.
+Toward a Feminist Theory of the State presents Catharine MacKinnon’s powerful analysis of politics, sexuality, and the law from the perspective of women.
+Using the debate over Marxism and feminism as a point of departure, MacKinnon develops a theory of gender centered on sexual subordination and applies it to the state.
+The result is an informed and compelling critique of inequality and a transformative vision of a direction for social change.

 DOWNLOAD